antoniotino/SudokuGame/README.md

 ## Problem Statement
 Design and development of the Sudoku Game on a P2P network. <br>
 Each user can place a number of the sudoku game, if it is not already placed takes 1 point, if it is already placed and it is rights takes 0 point, in other case receive -1 point.
-The games is based on 9 x 9 matrix.
-All users that play to a game are automatically informed when a user increment its score, and when the game is finished.
-The system allows the users to generate (automatically) a new Sudoku challange identified by a name, join in a challenge using a nickname, get the integer matrix describing the Sudoku challenge, and place a solution number
+The game is based on a 9 x 9 matrix.
+All users that are playing a match are automatically informed when a user increment its score, and when the match is over.
+The system allows the users to generate (automatically) a new Sudoku challenge identified by a name, join in a challenge using a nickname, get the integer matrix describing the Sudoku challenge, and place a solution number.

 ## Default Features
 * Integer[][] generateNewSudoku(String _game_name)
-    * This method allows to generate a new sudoku game
+    * This method allows to generate a new sudoku match
 * boolean join(String _game_name, String _nickname)
-    * This method allows a user to join in a game
+    * This method allows a user to join in a match
 * Integer[][] getSudoku(String _game_name)
-    * This method allows to get the sudoku game with only the number placed by the user
+    * This method allows to get the sudoku match with only the number placed by the user
 * Integer placeNumber(String _game_name, int _i, int _j, int _number);
-    * This method allows to place a new solution number in the game
+    * This method allows to place a new solution number in the match
 ## New Features
 * Integer leaveNetwork(String _nickname, String _game_name)
     * This method allows a peer to leave the network
 * choose_difficulty(String difficulty)
-    * This method allows you to set the difficulty of sudoku
+    * This method allows you to set the difficulty of the sudoku
 * HashMap<String, String> active_room()
     * This method allows to view the active rooms (matches in progress) *Integer getHelp(String _game_name, int row, int column)